 - Have applied for assistance through their local Department of Social Services (and the Down East Partnership for Children if a resident of Nash or Edgecombe Counties) and be either ineligible for services or currently on the waiting list

 Note: Students who have been out of school at ECC for five years or more and have a cumulative GPA below 2.0 will be evaluated on a case by case basis, including a review of transcripts from other colleges attended.

-Student-parents must complete a Childcare Grant Application and Other Funding Sources form by August 15, 2018 to be considered in the first round of applicants to begin the program September 1, 2018.
-Applications will be reviewed and ranked after September 1.
+Student-parents must complete a Childcare Grant Application form by August 25, 2019 to be considered in the first round of applicants to begin the program September 1.
+Applications will be reviewed and ranked after August 26, 2019.
 Student-parents will receive a letter through their ECC email notifying them of their application status (approved, wait-list, or denied) and next steps.
 If accepted into the program, students will set up a time to meet with the Student Support Counselor for the initial intake process.